nice-game-hints/chaos-on-deponia/02-part-two/033-platypus-club.md

 By joining the Platypus Club you get all the benefits of a new member.
 Including the Field Guide to platypus.

 # Membership cards
 As Platypus Trapper tells you he hides membership cards into the restaurant fortune cookies.
-[Go get one fortune cookie.]()

 # Really?
 Yes he does.